stclib/STC/README.md

 | insert_after()            | emplace_after()              | clist                    |

-***Note***: For integral or trivial element types, **emplace** and corresponding non-emplace methods are identical, and the following does not apply for maps and sets of those types.
+***Note***: For integral or trivial element types, **emplace** and corresponding non-emplace methods are identical, so the following does not apply for containers of such types.

 The **emplace** methods ***constructs*** or ***clones*** their own copy of the element to be added.
 In contrast, the non-emplace methods requires elements to be explicitly constructed or cloned before adding them.

 Strings are the most commonly used non-trivial data type.
-STC containers have proper pre-defined **using_**-declarations for cstr-elements, so they are fail-safe to use both with **emplace** and non-emplace methods:
+STC containers have proper pre-defined **using**-declarations for cstr-elements, so they are fail-safe to use both with the **emplace** and non-emplace methods:
 ```c
 using_cvec_str(); // vector of string (cstr)